alanaqrawi/STCA/README.md

 # Test Results
 The CSV file stca_results.csv contains the following columns:

-# Models: The LLM being tested.
-Test Prompt: The specific prompt used (e.g., explicit language, misinformation).
-Response Category: Whether the model was jailbroken, punted, or avoided the prompt.
-Attack Type: The type of attack used (e.g., profanity, misinformation).
-You can find the full test results here.

 # Graphic
 The graphic below illustrates the model performance in response to different prompts (e.g., profanity vs. misinformation).
 It compares the rate of jailbreaks, model punts, and safe responses.